tsmx/object-hmac/README.md

 > Create and verify HMAC's for JSON objects.

 Easily create and verify [keyed-hash message authentication codes (HMAC's)](https://en.wikipedia.org/wiki/HMAC) for your JSON objects to ensure data integrity and authenticity.

+The generated HMAC is independent of the JSON's attribute order and therefore stable for content-identical objects.
+See [calculateHmac](#calculatehmacobj-key).

 Users of an older version prior to v1.1.0 please see the [important note](#note-for-users-of-older-versions-prior-to-v110).